Personal profile

 Biography

-I'm an Associate Professor at the ANU School of Cybernetics, which focuses on navigating complex societal transformations.
-In this context, I'm currently establishing a chronic health research cluster focused on forging new, cross-disciplinary futures for chronic illness and disease.
+I'm currently an Associate Professor in the ANU College of Systems and Society, where I'm establishing a chronic health co-lab focused on forging new, cross-disciplinary futures for chronic disease and illness.

 Qualifications